BlueBrain/eFEL/docs/source/eFeatures.rst

 This implementation does not assume that every spike belongs to a burst.

+The first spike is ignored by default.
+This can be changed by setting ignore_first_ISI to 0.

 - **Required features**: burst_begin_indices, burst_end_indices, peak_time
 - **Units**: Hz
 - **Pseudocode**: ::